srimuthurajesh/Tech-Notes/Computer science/data_structure.md

 # Stack:
 linear data structure which follows a particular order LIFO or FILO.
 Operations: push, pop, peek, isempty
+we can implement using array and linkedlist

 # Queue:
 linear data structure which follows a particular order LIFO or FILO.